 The Company operates a gratuity scheme for all its employees under workmen category who have completed the minimum qualifying period of service as defined under the respective scheme.
 Provisions are made to cover the obligations under the schemes on the basis of actuarial valuation and charged to profit and loss and other comprehensive income.
 The most recent valuation was carried out as at June 30, 2019 using Projected Unit Credit Method.
 The amount recognized in the balance sheet represents the present value of defined benefit obligations.
-Remeasurement which comprise actuarial gains and losses are recognized immediately in other comprehensive income.
+Remeasurement which comprise actuarial gains and losses and the return on plan assets (excluding interest) are recognized immediately in other comprehensive income.